DavesCodeMusings/ftpdlite/README.md

 ## Caveats
 FTPdLite is a total alpha-quality product at the moment.
 It lacks several important features.
-* It does not support STOR, so no upload yet.
-Coming soon, as they say!
-* But in readonly mode, it works with tnftp on Raspberry Pi OS.
-Woohoo!
 * It currently does not play well with FileZilla.
 Not sure why.
 It's on the to-do list.
 * It does not support PORT mode transfers that Windows command-line FTP expects.
 But, that's more of a Windows problem.
 * MicroPython lacks the `glob()` function, so no wildcard filenames or _mget_.
+* But, it works with the tnftp client on Raspberry Pi OS.
+Woohoo!